shanepeckham/openfaascosmos/README.md

 See below:
 ![alt text](https://github.com/shanepeckham/ContainersOnAzure_MiniLab/blob/master/images/CosmosDB.png)

-Once the DB is provisioned, we need to get the Database Username and Password, these may be found in the Settings --> Connection Strings section of your DB.
-We will need these to run our container, so copy them for convenient access.
+Once the DB is provisioned, we need to get the Connection String, this may be found in the Settings --> Connection Strings section of your DB.
+We will need this to run our function, so copy it for convenient access.
 See below:

 ![alt text](https://github.com/shanepeckham/ContainersOnAzure_MiniLab/blob/master/images/DBKeys.png)